fanpu/website/_pages/about.md

 Feel free to reach out to me at fzeng[at]alumni[dot]cmu[dot]edu.
 I am happy to chat and share any of my experiences.
-Unfortunately, I am unable to provide referrals for people that I have not worked with as I cannot write a strong recommendation.
+Unfortunately, I am unable to provide referrals for people that I have not worked with as I cannot give a strong recommendation.

 I have a Technician amateur radio license, and my callsign is [KC3UFE](https://www.fccbulletin.com/callsign/?q=KC3UFE).

 This blog was originally started on 24 June 2018, although it has taken many